 (Psst.
 The pictures don’t show this, but her closet doesn’t have any doors, so all the unsightly things are in plain view, like the bright pink box of pull-ups, wire hangers, and cheap dress-up clothes. #perfectionisamyth)

-The color on Lily’s walls is Seagull Gray by Behr.
-I also used the same gray in Wyatt’s room and love it!
-It can look a bit purply at times, but I think it goes beautifully with the white, gold, and coral.
+The color on her walls is Seagull Gray by Behr.
+I also used the same gray in my son’s room and love it!
+It can take on a slight purple tone at times, which I love with the white, gold, and coral.

-^ Now, do you spy that soft blue-pink gradient on Lily’s wall in the photo above?
+^ Now, do you spy that soft blue-pink gradient on the wall in the photo above?
 My momma did that!
 She has painted the most beautiful murals, and this one is no exception.
-It played a big role in tying Lily’s room together for me.
-And it has Lily’s favorite color in it: pink!
+It played a big role in tying my daughter’s room together for me.
+And it has her favorite color in it: pink!

 Duke loves hanging out in the kids’ rooms. #sohygge

-Oh, and can you guess why Lily came into the room in this photo?
-To tell me Wyatt was dumping out all the tea bags downstairs.
+Oh, and can you guess why my daughter came into the room in this photo?
+To tell me that the toddler was dumping out all the tea bags downstairs.
 (Konmari challenge, case in point!)

 I spy two other little treasures in the above photo.
-A beautifully-crocheted blanket from my mother-in-law, made lovingly for Lily while she was growing in my tummy, and a seriously-adorable treasure box from her aunt, who knows how much she likes treasures and jewels.
+A beautifully-crocheted blanket from my mother-in-law, made lovingly for my daughter while she was growing in my tummy, and a seriously-adorable treasure box from her aunt, who knows how much she likes treasures and jewels.

 Thank you for exploring this palette and room with me.
 If you’ve read this far, I want to leave you with a task: Do (or surround yourself with) something that inspires you this week, and enjoy it.
 Inspiration is a gift from God!